fshp971/encoder-inference/README.md

 # Pre-trained Encoder Inference: Revealing Upstream Encoders In Downstream Machine Learning Services

-This is the official repository for the preprint "Pre-trained Encoder Inference: Revealing Upstream Encoders In Downstream Machine Learning Services" by Shaopeng Fu, Xuexue Sun, Ke Qing, Tianhang Zheng, and Di Wang.
+This is the official repository for the preprint ["Pre-trained Encoder Inference: Revealing Upstream Encoders In Downstream Machine Learning Services"](https://www.arxiv.org/abs/2408.02814) by Shaopeng Fu, Xuexue Sun, Ke Qing, Tianhang Zheng, and Di Wang.

+## News

+- 08/2024: The paper was released on [arXiv](https://www.arxiv.org/abs/2408.02814).

 ## Installation